aaronsaray/aaronsaray.com/_posts/2009-04-07-quick-reference-simple-mysql-performance-monitoring.markdown

     | Uptime                            | 102658   |
     +-----------------------------------+----------+

-Add iterations or relative comparisons with '-i' and '-r'.
+Add iterations or relative comparisons with `-i` and `-r`.
 For example, the following updates the list every 10 seconds with relative numbers (shows change well).

     mysqladmin extended -i10 -r